 Believe it or not, as gross as they seem, boogers do serve a higher purpose apart from being entertaining to pick…for some people, that is.
 Your nose and sinuses produce almost 0.5 gallons of mucus, when you are well, in a 24-hour period.
 Mucus is instrumental in keeping the nasal lining moist, helps you to smell and defends you from foreign and dangerous pathogens

+Those in favor of booger eating base their opinion on something called the hygiene hypothesis.
 The hygiene hypothesis proposes that through exposure to microbes and illness early in life, the growing body learns the difference between substances that are harmful to the body and those that trigger asthma, a rather scary allergic reaction.
-Through exposure to a wide variety of allergens and infections, the immune system becomes stronger.
+Through exposure to a wide variety of allergens and infections, the immune system becomes stronger

-What’s remarkable about this discovery is that it’s the first time scientists have uncovered a bacteria that possesses antibiotic properties and is naturally occurring within the human body.
-Meaning, the mucus within your nose, that eventually turns into boogers possesses beneficial properties that we were never aware of until just a couple of years ago.
-In a world where antibiotic resistance is a valid concern, it’s important to recognize the real power of the human body.
+What’s remarkable about this discovery is that it’s the first time scientists have uncovered bacteria that possesses antibiotic properties and is naturally occurring within the human body.
+Meaning, the mucus within your nose, that eventually turns into boogers, possesses beneficial properties that we were never aware of until just a couple of years ago.
+In a world where antibiotic resistance is a valid concern, it’s essential to recognize the real power of the human body.

-As an added bonus, scientists at Harvard and MIT are now saying that boogers may be useful for our teeth too.
+As a bonus, scientists at Harvard and MIT are now saying that boogers may be useful for our teeth too.
 Apparently, this great bounty of bacteria found in snot helps keep harmful bacteria from sticking to teeth.
 The findings in this research also suggest that snot could protect against respiratory infections, stomach ulcers, and even HIV.
 There is even a synthetic mucus toothpaste and chewing gum in the works.
-Can’t wait for that!
+Can’t wait for that

 -The Alternative Daily